-Medicaid (or Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
-State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.
+Medicaid (or Medical Assistance) - A joint Federal and State program that helps with medical

 Medical Emergency - A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.